-Our fourth break while on the East Coast road-trip over the summer was at Washington D.C. for a day and then some.
+Our fourth break while on the East Coast road-trip over the Fall of 2009 was at Washington D.C. for a day.
 Three days is a minimum to breathe in what DC has to offer.
 A day only gives a sniff and needless to say, ours was a whirl-wind tour of the major sites.

-Finding parking is a trick in itself and is strictly enforced – if the cars being towed from the curbside are any indication.
+Finding parking is a trick in itself as there is strict enforcement around the tourist spots – we saw several cars getting towed.
 For our part, we drove in from Philadelphia and chose to park at the Union Station parking lot (50 Massachusetts Ave) – extremely convenient with rates on par with other downtown areas (Rates - Cars 1 hr - $6; 2 hrs - $9; 3 hrs - $12; 3-4 hrs - $13; 4-5 hrs - $15; 5-12 hrs - $17; 12-24 hrs - $19).
 Many tours start from Union Station and the tickets can be purchased from the counters at the station.

-A number of tour operators serve the area and given the traffic and parking problems in the area going with one of them definitely has many advantages.
-The metro system of the city is excellent provided one is willing to make it work – the hot summer can be a deterrent.
-The most popular tour options available for families with children and/or grandparents are:
+A number of tour operators serve the area and given the traffic and parking problems, going with one of them definitely has many advantages.
+The DC metro system is excellent as well.
+The most popular tour options are:

-1. Hop-on Hop-off open-top Double-Decker bus tours by Les Cars Rouge, a European tour operator that pioneered such tours in the early 80’s in European cities: The standard tour marketed in most brochures is a ticket valid for 48-hours with online pricing: Adults - $31, Children - $16.
-The 24-hour version is priced around 20% cheaper.
-A combo ticket that includes a cruise on the Potomac and a night-ticket are also available for higher pricing.
-Bear in mind counter pricing is slightly higher.
+1. Hop-on Hop-off open-top Double-Decker bus tours by Les Cars Rouge, a European tour operator that pioneered such tours in the early 80’s in European cities: The standard tour marketed in most brochures was a ticket valid for 48-hours (online pricing: Adults - $31, Children - $16).
+The 24-hour version was priced around 20% cheaper.
+A combo ticket that includes a cruise on the Potomac and a night-ticket were also available for higher pricing.
+Counter pricing was slightly higher.
 Below are some details about the double-decker tours:

 - The lower level is Air Conditioned and can be a refuge in inclement weather, but then the view is compromised.